This Vegetarian Summer Carpaccio is a plate of thinly sliced vegetables, fruit and mozzarella, garnished with a light balsamic dressing.

 - Mix the the dressing ingredients together and set aside.

 - Slice the tomatoes up into thin rounds, about 4-5 each tomato.
-A bread knife is best for this.

 - Slice the strawberries thinly.

 - If not using pearl mozzarella, slice the mozzarella up into rounds or just pinch and break it up into little pieces for a more rustic look.

 - Arrange all the salad ingredients on a large plate with the tomatoes at the bottom, haphazardly throwing the basil leaves on.